 - Fold half of the beaten egg whites into the batter, then fold the remaining egg whites until just combined.
 Mixture should be light and airy from the egg whites.
 Do not over-mix.

 - Fill prepared baking pan with chocolate cake batter.
 Smooth the surface of the cake with a spatula or spoon.

 - Place in the oven and bake the cake at 350 degrees F for 45 minutes, or until a toothpick inserted into the cake comes out clean.
-Remove cake from oven and let it return to room temperature.
+You can check for doneness with a temperature probe; the internal temperature should reach 200 degrees F. Once it is done baking, remove the cake from the oven and let it return to room temperature.